What is Dementia?

 What to do if you have concerns

 If you are worried because you or someone you care for are having problems with any of the above symptoms contact your GP who will investigate and will refer you to further support if necessary.
-You can also talk to a Dementia Advisor who can offer support and advice.
-You can contact the Darlington Dementia Advisor on 0191 389 0400.
+You can also talk to a Dementia Adviser who can offer support and advice.
+You can contact the Darlington Dementia Adviser on 01748 825817.

-- What does a Dementia Advisor do? [external link]
+- What does a Dementia Adviser do? [external link]